 - In a large bowl whisk together Gluten Free Flour, sugar, sea salt and baking soda.
 In a blender, combine hazelnut spread and butter and process for 1 minute.
 Add yogurt, milk and eggs and blend for another minute.
 Add liquid mixture to dry mixture and stir just until the batter is combined.

-- While the waffles are cooking heat Jif spread in a small saucepan over low heat.
+- While the waffles are cooking heat the hazelnut spread in a small saucepan over low heat.
 Whisk until melted.
 (You can add a little milk to make it thinner if you would like.)
 Drizzle over warm waffles and serve.

 Chocolate hazelnut is my favorite flavor for just about everything!